Tai-Min/KV260-Human-Detector/README.md

 ```
 * Sudo is required to use xmutil and access /lib folder.
 * source.sh will setup FPGA bitstream and source ROS2 into our environment
-* smart_lidar will start the built application.
+* smart_lidar will start the application.

 ### Troubleshoting
 If PetaLinux does not build due to error in Vitis-AI meta package, try to remove "dnndk" package from \<REPO>/linux/components/yocto/layers/meta-petalinux/recipes-core/packagegroups/packagegroup-petalinux-vitisai.bb